 With the release of Nintendo’s new NES Classic Edition, there has been a lot of chatter about retro gaming and the best way to play old games.
-Sure, you could spend $60 on the NES Classic that will play 30 classic NES games (pre-determined by Nintendo), or you could build your own “retro console” that can run any NES game, as well as any SNES, N64, Gameboy, Genesis, Sega CD, and even Arcade games.
+Sure, you could spend $60 on the NES Classic that will play 30 classic NES games (pre-determined by Nintendo), get an old N64 and hook it up, or you could build your own “retro console” that can run any NES game, as well as any SNES, N64, Gameboy, Genesis, Sega CD, and even Arcade games.
 And, you can get all of that in device that fits in the palm of your hands, and, all said and done, will cost you less than $100.

 And that’s what we’re here to show you how to do today.